 The UNF School of Engineering (SoE) has specific academic policies that supersede the general academic policies of the university.
 The policies that apply specifically to SoE students are detailed below.
 The general academic policies of the university may be found here: UNF Academic Policies

 In an effort to ensure timely graduation, all UNF-based undergraduate engineering students must maintain satisfactory progress towards their degree.
-Students who enroll at UNF as freshmen, must demonstrate their progress by meeting certain milestones.
-Failure to maintain progress will result in a "Probation Hold" on the student's record and they will not be able to enroll for the following terms until they have met with an academic advisor to revise their plan of study.
+Students who enroll at UNF as freshmen, must demonstrate their progress by meeting certain progress milestones.
+Failure to maintain progress will result in a "Probation" on the student's record and they will not be able to enroll for the following terms until they have met with an academic advisor to revise their Academic Plan.
 Satisfactory progress is defined by two milestones in the early curriculum:

-- Milestone 1 occurs after completion of the 3rd term (semester) of study
+- Milestone 1 occusrs afgter completion of the 3rd term (semester) of study

-- Milestone 2 occurs after completion of the 6th term.
+- Milestone 2 occurs after the completion of the 6th term of study

 Milestone 1: By the end of the 3rd term each course must be completed with a grade of "C" or better.